cuff-links/mongo/Replication-Internals.md

 1. Replica set name
 2. The receiving node's election time
-3. The receiving node's last applied optime
+3. The receiving node's last applied OpTime
-4. The receiving node's last durable optime
+4. The receiving node's last durable OpTime
 5. The node the receiving node thinks is primary
 6. The term of the receiving node
 7. The state of the receiving node